Smoothed Quantile Regression with Large-Scale Inference: Numerical studies

 We set $(n, p) = (800, 20)$, $\tau \in \{0.5, 0.9\}$, and significance level $\alpha = 0.05$.
-All of the resampling methods are implemented with $B = 1000$ bootstrap samples.
+All of the resampling methods are implemented with $B = 500$ bootstrap samples.
 To measure the reliability, accuracy, and computational efficiency of different methods for constructing confidence intervals, we calculate the average empirical coverage probability, average width of confidence interval, and the average runtime.
 The average is taken over all regression coefficients without the intercept.
-Results based on 200 replications are reported in Figure~\ref{inf.t.9}, and Figures~\ref{inf.normal.9}--\ref{inf.normal.5} in Appendix~\ref{sec:app.simu}.
+Results based on 500 replications are reported in Figure~\ref{inf.t.9}, and Figures~\ref{inf.normal.9}--\ref{inf.normal.5} in Appendix~\ref{sec:app.simu}.

 In Figure~\ref{inf.t.9}, and Figures~\ref{inf.normal.9}--\ref{inf.normal.5} in Appendix~\ref{sec:app.simu}, we use the rank-inversion method, \texttt{rank}, as a benchmark since we implement \texttt{rank} using information about the true underlying random noise, which is practically infeasible.
-In the case of $\tau=0.9$, \texttt{pwy} is most conservative as it produces the widest confidence intervals with slightly inflated coverage probability, and \texttt{wild} gives the narrowest confidence intervals but at the cost of coverage probability.
+In the case of $\tau=0.9$, \texttt{pwy} is the most conservative as it produces the widest confidence intervals with slightly inflated coverage probability, and \texttt{wild} gives the narrowest confidence intervals but at the cost of coverage probability.
 The proposed methods \texttt{mb-per}, \texttt{mb-piv}, and \texttt{mb-norm} achieve a good balance between reliability (high coverage probability) and accuracy (narrow CI width), and moreover, has the lowest runtime.

 To further highlight the computational gain of the proposed method, we now perform numerical studies with larger $n$ and $p$.
 In this case, the rank inversion method \texttt{rank} is computationally infeasible.
 For example, when $(n,p)= (5000,250)$, rank inversion takes approximately 80 minutes while conquer with multiplier bootstrap takes 41 seconds for constructing confidence intervals.
 We therefore omit \texttt{rank} from the following comparison.
 We consider the quadratic heterogeneous model \eqref{model.quad} with $(n, p) = (4000, 100)$ and $t_2$ noise.
 The results are reported in Figure~\ref{inf.large.t.9}.
-We see that \texttt{pwy} and \texttt{wild} take approximately 300 seconds while \texttt{mb-conquer} takes approximately 15 seconds.
+We see that \texttt{pwy} and \texttt{wild} take up to 200 seconds while \texttt{mb-conquer} takes less than 10 seconds.
 In summary, \texttt{mb-conquer} leads to a huge computational gain without sacrificing statistical efficiency.